AggCVAE/AggCVAE_thesis_github/README.md

    - Calculating performance metrics (MAE, RMSE, Pearson's and Spearman's correlation coefficients between observations and predictions)

 The VAE and CVAE algorithms were trained using a GPU.
-To run the code on CPU, comment out the line `jax.config.update('jax_platform_name', 'gpu')  # Use GPU, comment out to run on CPU.` at the start of each notebook in the Importing Libraries section.
+To run the code on CPU, comment out the line `jax.config.update('jax_platform_name', 'gpu')` at the start of each notebook in the Importing Libraries section.